 Public involvement is a key part of the environmental study process, and there are many ways for stakeholders to stay informed and share opinions.
 The Project Team will host two open houses this fall to provide information about the project.
 The Project Team will also meet with neighborhood and community groups, business organizations and other stakeholders.

 In addition to this website, project information is available on social media channels (Twitter: @ShermanRenewal, Instagram: @ShermanMintonRenewal, Facebook: Sherman Minton Renewal).
-Members of the public can also share comments by email at firstname.lastname@example.org.
+Members of the public can also share comments by email at firstname.lastname@example.org and by completing a brief questionnaire.

 How much is construction expected to cost?